yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 The program lets you set various operational parameters.
 The most important of course is the
 - **Maximum Load Current**

+As of V1.5.1 the maximal adjustable current value can be limited by manually creating a REG_EXPAND_SZ registry entry:
+&ensp;&ensp;&ensp;&ensp; _HKEY_CURRENT_USER\Software\YelloByte\ElectronicLoad\CurrentLimit_
+Or simply edit the supplied file _current_limit.reg_ in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/tree/main/Program), import it into your PC's registry and the control program will limit the possible current setting to the given value.
+After starting the program the event window will tell if a current limit has been applied.

 Additionally the load will monitor various definable parameters and trigger an alarm plus turn itself off if required:

 - **LVP**...Low Voltage Protection: When the load voltage drops below a set limit.
 This is important for discharge tests in order to protect the accumulator/battery.